 Difference Between Positive Economics vs Normative Economics

 In a Normative Economy, we all know that – All the citizens of India should get Free Education and Medical Services from the Government.
-Thus this is the general theory of the country.
-Thus the Government should act on this line of work and thighs should happen as per this theory only.
-But the Positive theory would argue if all the citizens are covered under medical services or not?
-The real data would be contradictory if it is compared with the normative belief.
-Thus the normative part itself is fictional in nature and does not back up by real data.
-Again if we go by the real data analysis we would find that the major population is not getting a free education.
-Whereas most of the educated population has not taken the Government’s free education.
-The cost of education for an educated person was very high.
-Thus it falls under the category of a Positive economy and based upon these facts there might be various opinions from a different group of people.
+Thus, this is the general theory of the country.
+Therefore, the Government should act on this line of work, and things should only happen as per this theory.
+However, the Positive theory would argue that everyone in the population can access medical care.
+The real data will be contradictory if compared with the normative belief.
+Thus, the normative part is fictional and not backed up by real data.
+Again, if we go by the real data analysis, we would find that the major population is not getting a free education.

 Positive Economics vs Normative Economics (Infographics)